 The supplier shall take steps to implement an effective system to identify and reduce as far as possible any potential hazards to the environment.

-The supplier shall strive to support Freemans Event Partners’ energy efficiency and environmental performance goals through the products and services it delivers.
+The supplier shall strive to support Freemans’ energy efficiency and environmental performance goals through the products and services it delivers.
 In this regard, the supplier shall take energy efficiency and environmental protection appropriately into account in its own operations, for example, by setting its own energy efficiency and environmental goals and achieving them.

 The Supplier’s Business Partners and Chain of Supply